vrockai/pipeline-test/docs/content.md

 ---

-## Seasonal shift of the gut microbiome synchronizes host peripheral circadian rhythm for physiological adaptation to a low-fat diet in the giant panda
+## Seasonal shift of the gut microbiome synchronizes host peripheral circadian rhythm for physiological adaptation to a low-fat diet in the giant panda.
+ 19.01.2022, _G Huang, L Wang, J Li, R Hou, M Wang, Z Wang, Q Qu, W Zhou, Y Nie, Y Hu, Y Ma, L Yan, H Wei, F Wei_

+Characteristics of the gut microbiome vary synchronously with changes in host diet.
+However, the underlying effects of these fluctuations remain unclear.
+Here, we performed fecal microbiota transplantation (FMT) of diet-specific feces from an endangered mammal (the giant panda) into a germ-free mouse model.
+We demonstrated that the butyrate-producing bacterium Clostridium butyricum was more abundant during shoot-eating season than during the leaf-eating season, congruent with the significant increase in host body mass.
+Following season-specific FMT, the microbiota of the mouse model resembled that of the donor, and mice transplanted with the microbiota from the shoot-eating season grew faster and stored more fat.
+Mechanistic investigations revealed that butyrate extended the upregulation of hepatic circadian gene Per2, subsequently increasing phospholipid biosynthesis.
+Validation experiments further confirmed this causal relationship.
+This study demonstrated that seasonal shifts in the gut microbiome affect growth performance, facilitating a deeper understanding of host-microbe interactions in wild mammals.

 [Source](https://doi.org/10.1016/j.celrep.2021.110203)

+10.1016/j.celrep.2021.110203

 ---

-## Seasonal variations in the composition and functional profiles of gut microbiota reflect dietary changes in plateau pikas
+## Seasonal variations in the composition and functional profiles of gut microbiota reflect dietary changes in plateau pikas.
+ 20.01.2022, _C Fan, L Zhang, S Jia, X Tang, H Fu, W Li, C Liu, H Zhang, Q Cheng, Y Zhang_

+Seasonal variations in gut microbiota of small mammals and how it is influenced by environmental variables is relatively poorly understood.
+We sampled 162 wild plateau pikas (Ochotona curzoniae) in four seasons over two and a half years and recorded the air temperature, precipitation, and nutrient content in edible vegetation at the sampling site.
+After conducting 16S rRNA and shotgun metagenomic sequencing, we found that the highest alpha diversity, the relative abundance of Firmicutes, and the simplest co-occurrence network occurred in winter, whereas that the highest relative abundance of Proteobacteria and the most complex network structure was observed in spring.
+The highest relative abundance of Verrucomicrobiota and Spirochaetota were seen in summer and autumn, respectively.
+Air temperature, precipitation, and the contents of crude protein, crude fiber, and polysaccharide in vegetation had significant effects on the seasonal changes in gut microbiota.
+Diet contributed more to microbial variation than climatic factors.
+Metagenomic analysis revealed that the amino acid metabolism pathway and axillary activity enzymes were most abundant in summer, while abundance of carbohydrate-binding modules and carbohydrate esterases were highest in spring.
+These microbial variations were related to the changes in dietary nutrition, indicating that gut microbiota of plateau pika contribute to the efficient use of food resources.
+This study provides new evidence of how external environmental factors affect the intestinal environment of small mammals.
+This article is protected by copyright.
+All rights reserved.

 [Source](https://doi.org/10.1111/1749-4877.12630)

+10.1111/1749-4877.12630

 ---